 THE most shocking fact about Black Saturday 2009 is that people died where they thought they were safest, where they were told they would be safest.
-Of the 173 people killed on Black Saturday, two-thirds died in their own homes.
+Of the 173 people killed, two-thirds died in their own homes.
 Of those, a quarter died sheltering in the bath.
 There were relatively few injuries: the destruction was total, and the following day brought an awful stillness and silence.

 The royal commission into the Black Saturday fires applied much critical scrutiny to the “Prepare, Stay and Defend or Leave Early” policy, generally known as “Stay or Go.”
 It was a policy often distilled in the official mantra, “People save houses.
 Houses save people.”
 The Age journalist who reported the royal commission, Karen Kissane, declared this policy “the final victim of Black Saturday.”